henspace/text2lesson-docs/docs/markdown-light.md

   '<br>', all HTML is escaped.
 Entities such as `&copy;` and `<br>` will not be escaped.
 - Reference links: these are not supported.
+- Links: links must start with `http` or `https`.
+Other protocols are not supported.
 - Automatic links: automatic links are supported but with caveat below.

 ## Unexpected automatic link behaviour